sebastiendamaye/deephunter/docs/intro.rst

 Who is DeepHunter for?
 **********************
 DeepHunter is an application developed by threat hunters for threat hunters, in order to automate the execution of threat hunting queries, and prioritize threat hunts.
-It is not intended to replace the EDR itself.
+It is not intended to replace the EDR or the SDL, but it will dramatically help threat hunters organize their threat hunting campaigns.
 Targeted populations are:

 - **Threat Hunters**: DeepHunter may quickly become your day-to-day threat hunting platform.
 - **SOC analysts**: DeepHunter timeline module can help you triage incidents, or correlate a reported incident with other artifacts.
 - **Incident Responder/Analyst**: DeepHunter timeline can show you since when a particular behavior exists, whether it has been identified as a threat by your EDR, whether it could be linked to an installed application, etc..

-What EDR are supported?
+What data lakes are supported?
-***********************
+******************************
-DeepHunter has been designed to connect to the `SentinelOne <https://www.sentinelone.com/>`_ EDR, and queries associated to the analytics are expected to be using the **PowerQuery** language.
+DeepHunter (from v2.0) has been designed to connect to the any data lake, provided there is a connector, or you develop one.
+There are already connectors for `SentinelOne <https://www.sentinelone.com/>`_ EDR and for Microsoft Sentinel, but this list is expected to grow.

-However, DeepHunter may be able to connect to other EDR, provided you adapt the code.
 You are very welcome to contribute.

 Architecture
 ************